devsecfranklin/1337-Noms-The-Hacker-Cookbook/hacker_cookbook/templates/drinks/tiptone-mexican-martini/tiptone-mexican-martini.md

 1. Salt the rim of two cocktail glasses
 2. Fill a cocktail shaker with ice and ingredients
 3. Shake vigorously
-4. Strain into cocktail glasses and garnish with olive(s)
+4. Strain into cocktail glasses and garnish with olive(s)*
 5. Enjoy

+* mrstiptone insists this should be jalapeno stuffed olives